-Ouray's Perimeter Trail, a unique five miler, features the surrounding cliffs and mountains.
-It begins across from the Ouray Visitors' Center on the east side of US 550.
-(Please wear boots or sturdy shoes on this mountain trail!)
-Parkingspace is available behind the Visitor's Center.
+The trail begins across from the Ouray Visitors' Center on the east side of US 550.
+Parking space is available behind the Visitor's Center.

 ATTRACTIONS AND FEATURES:

 To begin, walk across the road to a large pink boulder, sign and tree.
 The trail starts on a wood edged path north of a planted berm behind some condos.
 It climbs wood stairs in the hillside to Cascade Cliff.
-Hike south on the cliff path .7 mile to Cascade Falls and Cascade Creek bridge.
-Cross the bridge, and continue uphill on Lower Cascade Trail to a right turn (.9 mile).
-(At the first clearing, ahead of you to the south are Ouray's signature views of Mt.
-Abram, 12,801', and Hayden Mountain, 11,475'.
-The southwest skyline shows U.S. Mountain, 13,036'.
-To the west are Whitehouse Mountain, 13,452', and Twin Peaks, 10,798'.)
-Cross the 5th Avenue Trail and continue hiking to the Amphitheater Campground Road (1.3 miles).
+Hike south on the cliff path .8 mile to Cascade Falls and Cascade Creek bridge.
+Cross the bridge and continue uphill .2 miles to an intersection where the Cascade Trail heads east and the Perimeter Trail turns right.
+Cross the 5th Avenue Trail and continue hiking to the Amphitheater Campground Road (.3 miles).
 Turn right and walk down the road .1 mile to the Baby Bathtubs Trail.
 Ascending this section, you will reach a shallow, often dry, crossing of Little Portland Creek with lots of little rock bathtubs (great for kids to play in).
 Walk uphill to the left, parallel to the larger Portland Creek, to a footbridge.
 Across the bridge, walk 300' to a trail fork and turn left.
-Here, you will enter the Three Pines Day Use Area.
-Go south across the picnic space and follow the trail through forest about 1,000' and exit onto Portland Mine Road.
+Follow the trail through forest about 1,000' and exit onto Portland Mine Road.
 Follow the road uphill 300' and turn right into the old miners' Potato Patch.
 (They really grew potatoes here.)
-Hike across the Patch, following posts and cairns to a spartan, rocky upland of cactus and flowers in spring and summer.
+Hike across the Patch to a rocky knoll that features cactus and flowers in spring and summer.
 This is the trail's highest elevation (8,500').
 Enjoy the views!
-(Behind and to the east is the 3,000' gray Amphitheater wall; to the west is Hayden Mountain.
-Downhill is US 550 and the Uncompahgre Gorge.)
 Descend to the highway and cross carefully, listening and looking for traffic.
-Turn left at the Ice Park Trail, following the hydroelectric dam access road to a trail going west downhill to the gorge and river bridge.
-Cross the bridge, taking time to admire the views and continue uphill to the old pipeline and a metal stile.
-Over the stile, turn right (north) and walk along the Ice Park access road.
-Past the Ice Park Reservoir (a great swimming hole for dogs), veer slightly off the road to a trail that soon crosses CR 361 and heads to the Box Cañon high bridge.
-(If you decide to tour Box Cañon Park, there is a $4 fee.)
-Cross the suspended bridge over Cañon Creek's spectacular gorge to Ouray's old water tunnel.
-(The ceiling is low; watch your head.)
+Turn left at the Ice Park Trail, following the old access road .5 miles to a trail going west downhill to the gorge and river bridge.
+Cross the bridge and continue uphill to the large pipeline and a metal stile.
+Climb over the stile, turn right and walk along the Ice Park access road.
+Past the Reservoir (a great swimming hole for dogs), veer slightly off the road to a trail that soon crosses CR 361 and heads to the Box Cañon high bridge.
+(If you decide to tour the lower Box Cañon Park, there is a fee but it is well worth it.)
+Cross the suspended bridge over Cañon Creek's spectacular gorge and, watching your head, go through the tunnel.
 Past the tunnel, steep stairs lead down the cliff along the gorge.